Lonchocyon: Paleobiology

 The dorsoventral mandibular force profiles (Zx/L) of Lonchocyon is similar to that of canids and amphicyonids, with Zx/L values similar to lions and Ysengrinia tolosana, and higher than that of most other amphicyonids.
 The values at the canine are also similar to those of lions, and higher than of other compared taxa except for Y. tolosana and brown bears.
 This suggests that it was capable of delivering powerful canine bites to subdue large preys like big cats do, instead of delivering rapid and shallow bites as pack-hunting canids.
 The large value indicates that it was capable of withstanding high dorsoventral stresses.
 Its labiolingual mandibular force profiles (Zy/L), which point toward high labiolingual and torsional stresses, also showcase similarities to that of canids and amphicyonids, though they are lower than the Zx/L values at the same location, except for the canine.
 The values are very high, generally similar to those of lions, spotted hyaenas and Y. tolosana, higher than that of most amphicyonids, except for Magericyon and Ammitocyon.
 At the canine, the value even surpasses the lion, indicating that it was capable of withstanding huge labiolingual and torsional stresses while restraining prey with its powerful canine bites.
 Both the Zx/L and Zy/L values rise gradually along the horizontal ramus posterior to the canine.
 The relative mandibular force (Zx/Zy) of Lonchocyon almost plateaus from the third premolar to the second molar, corresponding to its sectorial carnassial tooth and reduced premolars.
-This is a marked difference to that of other caniformes, and indicatzes they were mainly used to slice meat, and did not need to withstand great buccolingual or torsional stresses.
+This is a marked difference to that of other caniformes, and indicates they were mainly used to slice meat, and did not need to withstand great buccolingual or torsional stresses.
 The posterior molars, however, seem to have had the ability to crack harder objects.
 Overall, Lonchocyon possessed a robust mandibular symphysis, allowing it to deliver canine bites similar to those of lions to subdue prey as large or larger than itself.
 It has furthermore been suggested that it was a solitary hunter, unlike modern canids.